Personal Identity and Uploading Mark

 nothing the Vorlons can do to prevent the stroke.
 They provide a radical

-alternative: creating a perfect replica of you – down to the
+alternative: creating a perfect replica of you – down to the molecular

-molecular level – with
+level – with the

-in the body replica.
+the body replica.
 They insist, however, that only one body can survive.
 You

 must choose tonight whether the replica or your current body survives.
-Most
+Most people

-people I’ve asked about this would rather see the replica survive, for the replica
+I’ve asked about this would rather see the replica survive, for the replica

 best embodies what is most important about you: your memories, your